Skip to content

 Environment Variables

-An environment variable can be optionally marked as secret, when "Secret" selected the environment variable value will be stored in a kubernetes secret and won't be shown in Wodby dashboard.
+An environment variable can be marked as secret.
+Secret values are stored in a Kubernetes secret and are not shown in the Wodby dashboard.

 Annotations